alwaysappleftd/alwaysappleftd.github.io/README.md

 # alwaysappleftd.github.io
-This is the code to my website, which I am currently working on hosting via GitHub Pages.
+This is the code to my website, which is currently live at: alwaysappleftd.github.io.